awslabs/aws-well-architected-labs/content/Reliability/300_Labs/300_Testing_for_Resiliency_of_EC2_RDS_and_S3/_index.md

 The skills you learn will help you build resilient workloads in alignment with the [AWS Well-Architected Framework](https://aws.amazon.com/architecture/well-architected/)

-If you wish to build this code in this lab, the follow the instructions in the [Builders Guide](Builders_Guide.md) document.

 ## Goals:

 * Reduce fear of implementing resiliency testing by providing examples in common development and scripting languages